PURPOSE OF THIS POLICY

-The Briscoe Group Board delegates to the Human Resources Committee approval authorities for:
+The Briscoe Group Board delegates to the Human Resources Committee authorities for:

-- The development of the Company’s remuneration policy;
+- Development and approval of the Company’s remuneration policy;

-- Performance assessment and remuneration decisions concerning the Managing Director;
+- Performance assessment and remuneration recommendations concerning the Managing Director;

-- Remuneration decisions relating to the executive management team;
+- Remuneration recommendations relating to the executive management team;

-- The budgets for the organisation’s annual remuneration reviews for salaried roles;
+- Approving the budgets for the organisation’s annual remuneration reviews for salaried roles;

-- Development of the structures of incentive schemes offered to Briscoe Group employees;
+- Development and approval of the structures of incentive schemes offered to Briscoe Group employees;

 - Confirming the outcomes of any organisational performance measures used to determine payments under Briscoe Group incentive schemes.